 3 mil.
 Outer Poly Sleeves

 When it comes to outer record sleeves the main difference will be the thickness of the plastic.
-Don't bother with the flimsy 1 mil. thick sleeves that feel like Saran sandwich wrap because they don't provide much protection, fold, crease and do not hold their shape.
+Don't bother with the flimsy 1 mil. thick sleeves that feel like Saran wrap because they don't provide much protection, fold, crease and do not hold their shape.
 Instead insist on 3 mil. thick clear plastic poly outer bags or sleeves.
 They will hold their shape and provide more than enough protection to your record album jackets.
 For thicker multi-record boxsets, you'll need a wider outer sleeve.
 There are also outer sleeves for 7 inch record jackets.

 When new, these types of outer poly sleeves are clear, but as they age they get dirty, cloudy and scuffed so they need to be replaced periodically.
 This is a good thing because it's easier to replace a poly sleeve than the album covers they protect.